 When you receive steroid addiction treatment from The Phoenix, you are given the best possible care to help you through the most difficult part of your recovery.
 But the treatment doesn’t stop there, because after your time with us, you and your family will leave fully equipped with the skills and tools you need to continue to build on your success in your recovery efforts.
 The concepts and knowledge you receive will help you to live a more rewarding life, strengthen your relationships with others, and continue to increase your well-being and self-confidence.

-No matter where you are in the healing process, we of The Phoenix Recovery and Counseling Centers are excited to lend you support and answer your questions.
+No matter where you are in the healing process, we of The Phoenix Recovery Center is excited to lend you support and answer your questions.

 The Phoenix Difference